 Follow through with your promises

 Promises are simultaneously responsible for building trust and breaking it.
 When you make any promises to your elderly client, you must make every effort to follow through with it.
 If you say you’ll be at their home on a particular day, or that you’ll complete a task for them by a certain time, complete it within that time frame.
-This will not only show your client that you are reliable, but that you respect them, building a stronger caregiver-client relationship.
+This will not only show your client that you are reliable, but that you respect them, strengthening your strong bond.

 Don’t ever make a promise that you can’t keep or can’t ensure.
 This could mean promising to complete a service that you cannot provide, or perhaps promising that their grandchildren will call.
 Only make promises for things you can control.